section-engineering-education/engineering-education/content/articles/lru-cache-implementation-in-javascript/index.md

 #### 1. Searching
 When we want to get the color `red` from our list, first, we need to check our entire list to check whether the item is there.

 If the element is present, we reorder the list and move `red` to the beginning of the list.
 In this case, the time complexity for the re-ordering will be `O(n)`.
 Time complexity is the amount of time a block of code takes to execute.
-I recommend this article, to learn about time complexity.[This] (https://www.mygreatlearning.com/blog/why-is-time-complexity-essential/)
+I recommend [Time complexity](https://www.mygreatlearning.com/blog/why-is-time-complexity-essential/) article, to learn about time complexity.

 #### 2. Adding items
 When adding an item to the list, the time complexity of that operation is O(n).